Ken Bruce claims BBC failed to promote huge Radio 2 moment: ‘It wasn’t mentioned’

 He added: “Very rarely does somebody have the rug pulled from under them with nothing left.”

-Bruce plays the biggest songs of the Seventies, Eighties and Nineties every weekday morning on Greatest Hits Radio.
+Following his move, Bruce now plays the biggest songs of the Seventies, Eighties and Nineties every weekday morning on Greatest Hits Radio.

 Join our commenting forum